Karla Souza: Career

 Souza had her television debut in 2009 on the Mexican telenovela Verano de amor.
 She later starred in Mexican sitcoms Los Héroes del Norte and La Clínica.
 Her film roles include From Prada to Nada; in 2013, she was also in two Mexican box office hits, Nosotros los Nobles and Instructions Not Included.
 In 2014, Souza moved to Los Angeles to pursue English-language film and television roles.
 She was cast as a series regular in the Shonda Rhimes-produced legal drama series How to Get Away with Murder as law student Laurel Castillo, opposite Viola Davis.
 In February 2015, Souza appeared on the cover of Women's Health.

 Since 2021, Souza has played Marina in the sitcom Home Economics.

 Personal life

 In December 2013, Souza became engaged to Marshall Trenkmann and the couple married in May 2014.
-Together, they have two children; daughter Gianna (born April 2018) and son Luka (born June 2020).
+Together, they have three children: daughter Gianna (born April 2018), son Luka (born June 2020), and daughter Giulia (born March 2024).

 Souza is fluent in Spanish, English, and French.

 Souza gave a TEDx talk in León, Guanajuato, on March 21, 2015, titled "Sweet are the Fruits of Adversity."
 It became the most-seen Spanish TEDx talk with millions of views.

-In February 2018, Souza appeared on Mexican journalist Carmen Aristegui's show and revealed that she had been a victim of sexual assault.
+On 21 February 2018, Souza appeared on Mexican journalist Carmen Aristegui's show and revealed that she had been a victim of sexual assault.
 Souza stated that, when she was 22, she was raped by the director of a TV show she was working in; she did not name her attacker.